fecgov/openFEC/README.md

 createdb cfdm_test
 ```

-Now use the `build_test` invoke task to populate the new database with the new subset:
+Now use the `build-test` invoke task to populate the new database with the new subset:

 ```
-invoke build_test <source> postgresql://:@/cfdm_test
+invoke build-test <source> postgresql://:@/cfdm_test
 ```

 where `source` is a valid PostgreSQL connection string.